Articles tagged:

 vegan main course

-1. 30 Best Vegan Christmas Recipes Christmas Dinner Ideas and More for 2023
+2. 34 Best Vegan Christmas Recipes Christmas Dinner Ideas and More for 2024

 It's fall once again and the holiday season is coming up soon.
-Maybe you're looking for some new vegan recipes to make 2023's vegan Christmas dinner menu better than ever.
+Maybe you're looking for some new vegan recipes to make 2024's vegan Christmas dinner menu better than ever.
 Maybe you're a new vegan wondering where to start with Christmas meals.
 Or maybe you have vegan guests coming for the holidays and you have no idea what to prepare.
 No matter why you're here, I'm glad you are!

 I've put together the best of my time-tested, tried and true, delicious vegan Christmas recipes right here for you.
 From Christmas breakfast to sugar cookies to vegan Christmas dinner ideas, you'll find a recipe that you and your family will love!

-2. Complete Vegan Thanksgiving Menu and Recipes The best vegan recipes for 2022
+3. Complete Vegan Thanksgiving Menu with Recipes

-3. Vegan Tofu Stir-Fry with Sweet Chili Sauce
+4. Vegan Tofu Stir-Fry with Sweet Chili Sauce

 Stir-fries are my go-to meals on busy weeknights because they're quick, easy, fairly healthy, and most importantly, delicious.
 They're also easily adaptable depending on what veggies or proteins you happen to have on hand.
 In this recipe, I'm using tofu, red cabbage, and broccoli with a sweet chili sauce, but feel free to swap out anything you want to make it your own.